KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: tip

 Buy and sell methods always create the `taker` order first.
-Therefore, you must pay an additional 1/777 fee of the trade amount during the swap when taking liquidity from market.
+Therefore, you must pay an additional 1/777 fee of the trade amount during the swap when taking liquidity from the market.
 If your order is not matched in 30 seconds, the order is automatically converted to a `maker` request and stays on the orderbook until the request is matched or cancelled.
 To always act as a maker, please use the [setprice method.](../atomic-swap-dex/dex-api.html#setprice)

 :::